projectatomic/adb-vagrant-registration/README.md

 export VAGRANT_REGISTRATION_SERVERURL=
 export VAGRANT_REGISTRATION_CA_CERT=
 ./tests/run.sh
+./tests/run_rhn_register.sh
 ```

-To show the vagrant output on the console during the tests run, set the `DEBUG`
+To show the Vagrant output on the console during the tests run, set the `DEBUG`
 environment variable on `1` before executing the test script:

 ```